Boswecw/Author-site/README.md

 * **Image Handling**:

-  * Progressive loading & Firebase storage normalization helpers.
+  * Covers are uploaded to Firebase Storage and resolved on the client with `resolveCover`—no manual tokens needed.
-  * Book covers must be uploaded to Firebase Storage before referenced in MongoDB.
+  * Progressive loading helpers.

 * **Styling**: